dev-ev/isobaric-correlations/README.md

 # isobaric-correlations
 Exploring correlations in an isobaric labeling mass spectrometry-based proteomic data set.

-Developed by Egor Vorontsov with educational purposes.
+Developed by Proteome Proteomicsson 101 with educational purposes.

 The notebook was created in Jupyter Lab on Ubuntu 20.04 running Python 3.8.
 The workflow depends on third-party libraries that can be installed via pip:<br>
 pip install scipy numpy pandas matplotlib seaborn